1903 Penny Value Checker: Errors List & No Mint Mark Worth

 1903 Proof Penny Value

 The Philadelphia Mint produced just 1,790 proof pennies in 1903.
-These were struck for collectors, not for circulation.
-Polished dies and specially prepared planchets created the distinctive mirror-like fields.
+These were struck exclusively for collectors, not for circulation.
+Polished dies and specially prepared planchets — burnished with stainless steel balls before striking — created the distinctive mirror-like fields that define a proof coin.

-Proof coins are graded by both condition and color.
-Brown (BN) examples are the most common.
-Red-Brown (RB) specimens become scarcer in grades above PR66.
-Full Red (RD) proofs are genuinely rare and highly sought after by advanced collectors.
+Proof coins are graded using both a numerical grade and a color designation, just like business strikes.
+Brown (PR BN) examples are the most common.
+Red-Brown (PR RB) specimens become scarcer in grades above PR66.
+Full Red (PR RD) proofs are genuinely rare and highly sought after by advanced collectors.

 1903 Proof Penny (RD) Price/Grade Chart